 The Low-Impact Determination uses the zoning of land to ascertain whether a particular facility is determined as low impact.
-For example, a radio communications dish is defined by the Determination as low impact in a residential or commercial zone if it is not more than 1.2 metres in diameter and is colour-matched to its background or is of a colour agreed to in writing by the carrier and the relevant local government, whereas a radio communications dish in an industrial or rural area is defined as low impact if it is not more than 1.8 metres in diameter and is colour-matched to its background or is of a colour agreed to communication or rural area is defined as low impact if it is not more than 1.8 metres in diameter and is colour-matched to its background or is of a colour agreed to.
+For example, a radio communications dish is defined by the Determination as low impact in a residential or commercial zone if it is not more than 1.2 metres in diameter and is colour-matched to its background or is of a colour agreed to in writing by the carrier and the relevant local government, whereas a radio communications dish in an industrial or rural area is defined as low impact if it is not more than 1.8 metres in diameter and is colour-matched to its background or is of a colour agreed to.
 The Determination also specifies that no facilities are low impact in an "an area of environmental significance".